What Does a Finance Director Do?

 A Finance Director is the person on your team who helps you meet your objectives and growth ambitions.
 If your company was a football team, your Finance Director would be your goalkeeper, the person keeping your business on the right foot.

-Whether you’re a small or medium business, a Finance Director is an investment into your organisation.
+Whether you’re a small or medium business, a FD is an investment into your organisation.
 They free up the time and resources of the CEO and other employees, taking responsibility for all the financial activity, forecasting, and strategy within the business.
 They have a key strategic role within your business, working both at a leadership position, while also sitting on the company board of directors.

 The role of Finance Director is sometimes referred to as ‘Chief Financial Officer’, within both SMEs and large businesses.
 Just like a CFO, a Finance Director aims to align the business and financial strategies of your business to help you meet your development and growth goals.